 Shown in green in the Activity Center map, this area is located to the east and west of the Core Mixed-Use area.
 Development in this subarea will be mostly residential, with commercial limited to the Clairmont Road and Briarcliff Road frontages.
-Building heights should have a base maximum height of 4 stories or 60 feet (6 stories and 75 feet with bonuses) near the core mixed use area and transition down to 3 stories when adjacent to single-family neighborhoods.
+Multifamily building heights should have a base maximum height of 4 stories or 60 feet (6 stories or 75 feet with bonuses) near the Core Mixed-Use area and transition down to 3 stories when adjacent to single-family neighborhoods.
 Development density should be a maximum of 24 units per acre when adjacent to existing single-family neighborhoods.